Anatomical life and portrait drawing

 Are there any other costs?
 Is there anything I need to bring?

-All basic materials will be provided.
+All basic materials are provided.

 An A4 (or similar) sketchbook would be useful if you wish to take written or visual notes during demonstrations.